fsprojects/Paket/docs/content/references-files.md

     Newtonsoft.Json framework: net35, net40
     DotNetZip framework: >= net45

+## Redirects settings

+You can instruct Paket to create assembly binding redirects for NuGet packages:

+    FSharp.Core redirects: on

+Redirects are created only if they are required.
+However, you can instruct Paket to create it regardless:

+    FSharp.Core redirects: force

+In constract, you have the option to force Paket to not create a redirect:

+    FSharp.Core redirects: off

+Redirects settings in [references files](references-files.html#Redirects-settings) takes precedence over settings in [dependencies file](nuget-dependencies.html#redirects-settings).

 ## File name conventions

 If Paket finds `paket.references` in a folder, the dependencies it specifies will be added to all MSBuild projects in that folder.